Crossover (fiction): Between related shows

-In 2006, Disney Channel produced a crossover between three of their sitcoms titled That's So Suite Life of Hannah Montana.
+In 2006, Disney Channel produced a crossover between three of their sitcoms titled "That's So Suite Life of Hannah Montana".
 Episode one "Checkin' Out" aired as in the fourth season of That's So Raven.
-Episode two, titled "That's So Suite Life of Hannah Montana" aired in the second season episode of The Suite Life of Zack & Cody.
+Episode two, titled "That's So Suite Life of Hannah Montana" aired in the second season of The Suite Life of Zack & Cody.
 The third and final episode titled "On the Road Again" aired in the first season of Hannah Montana.
 The storyline focused on both Raven Baxter and Hannah Montana being guests at the Tipton Hotel.

 In 2013, the Canadian crime drama series Republic of Doyle and Murdoch Mysteries produced a crossover, which was complicated by the shows' incompatible historical settings; Murdoch Mysteries is a historical series set in the 1890s, while Republic of Doyle is set in the present day.
 The problem was solved by having the actors cross over as relatives of their primary characters; Allan Hawco appeared on the November 25, 2013 episode of Murdoch Mysteries as Jacob Doyle, a 19th-century ancestor of his regular character Jake Doyle, while Yannick Bisson appeared on a January 2014 episode of Republic of Doyle as Bill Murdoch, a 21st-century descendant of his regular character William Murdoch.

-In 2025, British soap opera Hollyoaks celebrated it's thirtieth anniversary and crossed over with Brookside.
+In 2025, British soap opera Hollyoaks celebrated its thirtieth anniversary and crossed over with Brookside.
 Brookside had ceased production in 2003 and most of their sets had since been used in the production of Hollyoaks.
 Many characters from Brookside appeared and the original closing storyline had been retconned.
-Both soap opera's were created by Phil Redmond, and it was previously established that the programmes existed in a shared universe when Brookside character Matt Musgrove (Kristian Ealey) transitioned into Hollyoaks in February 2000.
+Both soap operas were created by Phil Redmond, and it was previously established that the programmes existed in a shared universe when Brookside character Matt Musgrove (Kristian Ealey) transitioned into Hollyoaks in February 2000.

 The earliest example of a crossover in children's television was PBS's 1971 program The Electric Company.